x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-screen-reader-to-add-mail-contact-in-exchange-admin-center.md

 ### Open the EAC, and confirm your admin role

-To add a new mail contact, [use a screen reader to open the EAC](https://technet.microsoft.com/library/c7091f4c-da4e-49fa-bae4-b9e34bf51d9e.aspx) and check that your Office 365 global administrator has assigned you to the [Organization Management](https://go.microsoft.com/fwlink/p/?LinkId=797868) and [Recipient Management](https://go.microsoft.com/fwlink/p/?LinkId=798822) admin group.
+To add a new mail contact, [Use a screen reader to open the Exchange admin center in Exchange Online](use-screen-reader-to-open-exchange-admin-center.md) and check that your Office 365 global administrator has assigned you to the [Organization Management](https://go.microsoft.com/fwlink/p/?LinkId=797868) and [Recipient Management](https://go.microsoft.com/fwlink/p/?LinkId=798822) admin group.
 Learn how to [Use a screen reader to identify your admin role in the Exchange admin center](use-screen-reader-to-identify-admin-role-in-exchange-admin-center.md).

 ## Use the EAC to create a mail contact